irenaliu/dmit2008-thinking-in-react/README.md

 For this blog site, the only piece of data that would likely need to be stateful is the recipe data that is returned in a recipe search.
 The state should live in the global app store so that it is easiest to grab the filtered data to render RecipeOverview cards when the user is redirected to the SearchResults page.

+It may also be useful to store the collections of recipes in the state depending on how many times the data is being pulled from the API.
+From what I can see, there are 4 pages that will need the recipeCategoryCollections data.

 ## Potential Required Packages/Libraries/Components

 [React Instagram Embed](https://www.npmjs.com/package/react-instagram-embed)